JimDLundgren/LZW/Readme.md

 	1.2: Print the output of the encoder to a file.
 	1.3: Print the output of the decoder to a file.
 		 Runtime: encoder ~ 30 sec, decoder ~ 20 sec
-	1.9: Add hash tables for dictionary storage for the encoder.
+	1.9: Use hash tables for dictionary storage for the encoder.
 		 The key is the word and the value is the corresponding number.
 		 Runtime: encoder ~ 0.3 sec (One order of magnitude improvement compared to earlier)